 FACTOIDS & TRIVIA

-One of the few carry-over models from the Leo Fender era, the L-5000 was listed in the 1992 though production ceased by the middle of that year.
-The L-5000 pictured was custom made for John McLaren Jr., G&L factory manager and son of the owner of BBE Inc./G&L. The neck is has the standard BBE-era satin finish and L-2000 style headstock instead of the Leo era sickle headstock.
-The unusual feature of this bass is the thick veneer ebony fingerboard that was specified by Mr. McLaren.
+The L-5000 was one of the few carry-over models from the Leo Fender era and was listed in the 1992 catalog, though production ceased by the middle of that year.
+The L-5000 pictured was custom made for John McLaren Jr., G&L factory manager and son of the owner of BBE Inc./G&L. The neck has the standard BBE-era satin finish and L-2000 style headstock instead of the Leo era sickle headstock.
+The unusual feature of this bass is the thick veneer ebony fingerboard.
 Prior to BBE's switch to slab boards, G&L's were fitted with thin veneer fingerboards of either ebony or rosewood.
-The thick veneer board is indeed unusual.
+The thick veneer board is transitional between the other two.
 Also, the bass is fitted with standard Schaller tuners rather than the G&L-labeled Schaller "Ultra Lite" tuners.

 G&L L-5000 (April 1992)